illinois-cs418/illinois-cs418.github.io/_assignments/mp1.md

 #### Coordinate System

 The WebGL clip coordinate system is the coordinate system vertex positions are assumed to be in when they leave the vertex shader.
-The view volume is a box centered at $(0,0,0)$ in which all visible geometry has coordinates in the range $[-1,1]$.
+The view volume is a box centered at $$(0,0,0)$$ in which all visible geometry has coordinates in the range $$[-1,1]$$.
 This means that any vertices outside that range will be *clipped* out and not rendered.
 So, when you design you logo, it should fit in that space.
-Since you are working in 2D, all of your vertex positions should be specified as $(X,Y,0)$ so you are drawing in the $Z=0$ plane.
+Since you are working in 2D, all of your vertex positions should be specified as $$(X,Y,0)$$ so you are drawing in the $Z=0$ plane.
 If it is easier to work in another coordinate space, you can do so as long as you transform the coordinates appropriately.
-For example you could work in $[-100,100]$ and simply divide by $100$ when you type in the vertex coordinates...or your code could do the division.
+For example you could work in $$[-100,100]$$ and simply divide by $100$ when you type in the vertex coordinates...or your code could do the division.

 WebGL *clip space* is a left-handed coordinate system.
-If you enable hidden surface removal using the view you see is essentially from the location $(0,0,-1)$ looking down the $Z^+$ axis.
+If you enable hidden surface removal using the view you see is essentially from the location $$(0,0,-1)$$ looking down the $$Z^+$$ axis.
 For this MP, since you are working in 2D, you do not necessarily need to enable hidden surface removal.

 ### Rendering